Frogvall/dnd5e-misc/Champions of Azeroth/Adventures/The Return of the Amani Empire/Scourge (northrend).md

 > ***Frost Armor.*** When the lich or one undead unit within 90 ft. of the lich is hit by an attack, the target increases its AC by 5 until the start if the lich's next turn.
 In addition, the attacker takes 7 (2d6) cold damage.
 >
 > ### Legendary Actions
-> The fel reaver can take 3 legendary actions, choosing from the options below.
+> The lich can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time only at the end of another creature's turn.
-The fel reaver regains spent legendary actions at the start of its turn.
+The lich regains spent legendary actions at the start of its turn.
 >
 > ***Death and Decay (Costs 2 Actions)*** The lich casts *Death and Decay*.
 >